Days Between Stations (novel): Plot

-Lauren and Jason are a young newlywed Kansas couple living in San Francisco.
-Jason, a cyclist training for the 1972 Summer Olympics, does not come home for the birth of his son, Jules—but fathers an illegitimate son and spends the subsequent year away.
-Dazed by Jason's decision, Lauren leaves the infant Jules and wanders Los Angeles alone, where a stranger with a severe stutter shelters her overnight.
-Lauren returns home, losing all memory of that night.
-Jules later develops a stutter, and dies at nine years of age.
+Lauren and Jason are young newlyweds from Kansas, living in San Francisco.
+Lauren gives birth to Jason's son, Jules, while he is away training for cycling at the 1972 Summer Olympics.
+Despite this news, Jason postpones his return to support an illegitimate son he fathered.
+Dazed by Jason's decision, Lauren abandons the infant Jules and wanders Los Angeles aimlessly, only sheltered overnight by a stranger with a severe stutter.
+Lauren returns to Jules with no memory of that night.
+Jules develops a stutter, then dies at nine years of age.

-At the same time, the stranger, Michel Sarasan, wakes up amnesiac, and no longer stuttering.
-Staying with his estranged uncle, Michel learns that he had older twin brothers who died young, and rediscovers his own student film, made as "Michel Sarre", documenting the life of his mother in France.
+In that exact moment, the stranger, Michel Sarasan, wakes up amnesiac, and no longer stuttering.
+Reuniting with his estranged uncle, Michel learns that he had older twin brothers who died young, and rediscovers his own student film, made as "Michel Sarre", documenting his mother's life in France.
 He subconsciously calls himself "Adrien" by accident.

-Michel moves in downstairs from Lauren and Jason in Los Angeles; he and Lauren recognize each other but cannot remember the circumstances.
+Lauren and Jason move to Los Angeles, and Michel moves in downstairs; he and Lauren recognize each other but cannot remember why.
 Jason openly commits many adulteries, but only feels threatened for the first time by Michel's presence.
-While Jason is away, Michel, trespassing, finds Lauren suffering from ectopic pregnancy just in time for life-saving surgery.
-Lauren falls in love with Michel, perceiving a dichotomy of two people in him.
+Trespassing while Jason is away, Michel finds Lauren suffering from ectopic pregnancy just in time for life-saving surgery, which renders her infertile.
+Lauren falls in love with Michel, perceiving two people in him.

 In 1900, twin baby boys are abandoned in Paris, and one is taken in at a luxurious, private brothel.
 Named Adolphe de Sarre, the boy grows up alongside Janine, daughter of one of the brothel girls by the owner.
-When Janine is deflowered by the owner's lecherous adult son, Adolphe throws him out a window in lustful jealousy, and is forced to flee.
+Adolphe mistakenly believes Janine to be his sister.
+When Janine is deflowered by the owner's lecherous adult son, Adolphe throws him out a window in lustful jealousy, and flees.

 After serving in World War I, Adolphe watches The Birth of a Nation, intuitively developing auteurist filmmaking ideas.
 He writes his own film, La Morte de Marat (The Death of Marat), dramatizing the assassination of Jean-Paul Marat.
 Selling the ambitious script to a studio, Adolphe becomes director without any experience, relying on a sympathetic crew.
-Filming in the backwater village of Wyndeaux, he hires Janine—who has escaped the brothel—to play Charlotte Corday, while romancing her.
+Filming in the backwater village of Wyndeaux, he casts Janine—who has escaped the brothel—as Charlotte Corday.
+He romances her, brazenly assuming they are committing incest.
 An old sailor gives Janine a cognac bottle containing two living, disembodied blue eyes, but she loses the bottle.